Responsive web design with HTML5 and CSS, Third Edition

-‘Responsive web design with HTML5 and CSS3’ is the best-selling and highly acclaimed book that provides everything you need to start creating websites that look great on every phone, tablet and desktop computer.
+‘Responsive web design with HTML5 and CSS’ is the best-selling and highly acclaimed book that provides everything you need to start creating websites that look great on every phone, tablet and desktop computer.

-It will teach you the main new features of HTML5 and how to use CSS3’s stunning new capabilities including animations, transitions and transformations to create richer user experiences.
+It will teach you the main new features of HTML5 and how to use CSS’s stunning new capabilities including animations, transitions and transformations to create richer user experiences.

 Real world examples demonstrate how to progressively enhance a responsive design for newer devices while providing fall backs for older, less capable ones.